 - An all-volunteer non-profit founded in 1998, sending nearly 30,000 free books a year to Texas prisoners.
 IBP works with prisoners to create change, both in their lives and in the system that has incarcerated them - books are the agents of that change.
 Prison support projects have a very difficult time with funding, which is why Treasure City supports IBP.

-- Treasure City provides financial and material support for IBP: 1000+ books and over 50% of their funding!
+- Treasure City provides financial and material support for IBP: 1000+ books and support funding!

 - Treasure City provides promotional and financial support for ADAPT.

 - allgo works to create and sustain a statewide network of queer people of color activists, groups, organizations and allies, which through nourishment of relationships, grassroots organizing and artistic expression can radically transform systems and policies toward a collective liberation.